Tackling Mather Pass today was one of my longest and most memorable hiking sessions ever.

 My alarm was set for 4, but with the cold, I was pretty sluggish until 4:30.
 Even though it was clearly below freezing outside, I was very pleasantly surprised to have a completely dry tent.
 Dry that is, except for the water that again leaked out of my pack.

-Quoi and I discovered that our very wet shoes from last night froze solid; they were completely inflexible, and we couldn’t get our feet in them at all.
+Quoi and I discovered that our very wet shoes from last night froze solid overnight.
+They were completely inflexible, and we couldn’t get our feet in them at all.
 Quoi sat on her boots to warm them up; she said she felt like a chicken trying to hatch an egg.

 Using the same method, I eventually got my boots to thaw enough to get them on my feet.
 Between trying to hatch my boots, cleaning up the water spill, and it just being cold, I didn’t leave camp until 7 am, quite a bit later than I wanted.
-(Quoi was long gone by this point, but I fully expected to catch up with her on an uphill somewhere.)
+Quoi was long gone by that point, but I fully expected to catch up with her on an uphill somewhere.

 The day got off to a further inauspicious start when I slipped on some ice while trying to avoid walking on a bit of snow.
 I pretty much knew I was going to slip on the ice immediately before I stepped on it (and the snow I was trying to avoid wasn’t particularly deep or wide), and as expected, I went down hard, falling on my left shoulder.

 I bounced back up like I usually do, but my arm hurt and felt pretty weak for a while from the impact.
 That slowed me a bit, as it reduced the force I was able (or willing) to apply with my trekking poles in that arm.
 I tried to rest it some by not using a pole with that arm, which worked to an extent since by that time, I was mostly out of the snow and going through a forested and not very rugged trail, but it was still awkward to hike that way.